rladies/rtp-data-viz-ggplot2-10-15-16/SETUP.md

               'rladies_ggplot2_datasets.rda')
 ```

+- The slides for this workshop can be found here: http://rpubs.com/eamcvey/218880

 - If you have not used R and RStudio before, please see the first section of the presentation from the previous meetup for an introduction: http://rpubs.com/minebocek/rladies-dplyr-tidyr

 - Please bring a fully charged laptop to the workshop